deephacks/confit/readme.md

 ### Default configuration file

-Configuration can be bootstrapped using the [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) file format.
+Configuration can be bootstrapped using a [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) file (simplified, human optimized, JSON format).
 A file called application.conf will be loaded by default, if available on classpath.
 It is possible to change the location of this file by setting a system property.
 This file is read-only and will not be modified by AdminContext.

 Instead, the file works as a fallback that is used only if no configuration is available for a particular class.
 Configuration provisioned by AdminContext takes precedence.

-This is an example of application.conf, containing configuration of class A and B mentioned earlier.
+This is an example of a HOCON application.conf, containing configuration of class A and B mentioned earlier.

     # class A, singleton no instances defined.